Here we discuss the cost to stucco a house including the price per square foot and repair.

 How Much Does it Cost to Stucco a House?

-A traditional 1,500 square foot home with standard trim averages a cost of $10,500 to have stucco siding installed, with higher costs for colors and textures running an average of $12,900.
-Still, the durability of stucco allows its life-span to be upwards of 60 to 80 years.
-The increased initial cost of stucco diminishes over time by this high-end siding’s longevity.
+A traditional 1,500 square foot home with standard trim averages a cost of $10,500 to have stucco siding installed, with higher prices for colors and textures running an average of $12,900.
+Still, the durability of its coating allows its life-span to be upwards of 60 to 80 years.
+The increased initial cost of the material diminishes over time due to the longevity of this high-end siding.

-Stucco grew in popularity during the early 1900s when cement, newly invented, became its main ingredient.
-Used typically in the southwest, stucco siding lasted longer and cost less because of the dry and arid conditions and abundance of sand.
+Stucco finishes grew in popularity during the early 1900s when newly invented cement became its main ingredient.
+Used typically in the southwest, the textured siding lasted longer and cost less because of the dry and arid conditions and abundance of sand.

-When homeowners and contractors began using stucco on homes in the northern states and along the east coast, the results were disappointing.
+When homeowners and contractors began using stucco on homes in the northern states and along the East Coast, the results were disappointing.
 The soil under homes was typically moist and prone to shift, causing foundations to settle.
-In this case the stucco house siding would crack and allow dampness to get under the surface, causing the stucco to pull away from the sheathing.
+In this case the stucco house siding would crack and allow dampness to get under the surface, causing the finish to pull away from the sheathing.

 Stucco Cost Per Square Foot

-Labor and materials include preparation of the surface, application of the stucco, sealing the stucco, installing weather stripping around windows and doors, and installing flashing.
-The cost per square foot to have stucco siding done fluctuates depending on the type of stucco, finish, color, and size of the home.
+Labor and materials include preparing the surface, applying the coating, sealing the surface, installing weather stripping around windows and doors, and installing flashing.
+The cost per square foot to have stucco siding done fluctuates depending on the home’s type, local labor, finish, color, and size.

 Cost to Re-stucco a House

-The cost to remove existing stucco ranges from $900 to $2,100 for an average home.
-Additional charges to plan for when having a re-stucco done may include carting the old stucco away, replacing flashing, and re-caulking windows or doors.
+Removing existing stucco ranges from $900 to $2,100 for an average home.
+Additional charges to plan for when having a re-stucco done may include carting the old materials away, replacing flashing, and re-caulking windows or doors.

 Stucco Repair Cost